Physically raving on verbal raving.

 This research project investigates the socially empowering essence of the Rave movement, which grew parallel to the rise of neoliberalism.
-At the same time, it researches and reflect upon current political and social situations, and the need for a united World in these times.
+At the same time, it researches and reflects upon current political and social situations, and the need for a united World in these times.
 It uses spoken word and storytelling, the body and voice as the primary instruments, the material from which it creates lyrics, melodies, beats, poly-voices, dances and states.
 Choreographing a space and atmospheres, through music, sound, bass frequencies, text, lights and hosting/inhabiting it with all cells, soul and bodily being in shaking/pulsing/bouncing/flowing/streaming movement/dancing.
 Raving about, with, for and towards a politics of collectivity and interconnection.